hoodiehq-archive/documentation/tutorials/installation/development-osx.md

 In CouchDB the same database can contain a wide variety of different records.
 For example, you might have records on people and records on location.
 Type is used to distinguish one record from another.
 So the people records would have fields like `first name`, `last name`, etc. and a record called `type` with a value of `people`.
 The location record would have fields like `street`, `country`, etc. and a record called `type` with a value of `location`.

 Hoodie uses type the same way.
-It is a way to store different 'types' of records in the same database.
-In this demo only the "todo" type will be used.
+It is a way to store different ‘types’ of records in the same database.
+In this demo only the “todo” type will be used.

 So while type is not critical for this application, more complex applications will have several types.